SalesforceLabs/LightningWebChartJS/index.md

 LWCC is available in [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000G12exUAB) to be installed directly into your Salesforce org.

+Please keep in mind that the AppExchange version will install in your org a managed package with a custom namespace (lwcc), that cannot be accessed directly from your custom Lightning Web Components (this is a Salesforce Platform limitation yet).
+You will enjoy the App Builder version, but the Developer Experience for creating custom charts with code might be limited (check out the next installation method to avoid this problem).

 ### SFDX

 Alternatively, you integrate the LWCC project hosted in GitHub directly into your Salesforce Project